Author: Madre du Plessis

-The Friends of Tygerberg Hills hosted a group of cerebal palsy adults from Ulwazi at the nature reserve on Tuesday, 21 November.
-The Ulwazi project was established in 1997 by Evelyn Koopman and a group of parents who were in need of a facility where cerebral palsy adults could receive physiotherapy and mind stimultation as well as recreational, occupational, socialising and speech therapy.
+The Friends of Tygerberg Hills hosted a group of cerebral palsy adults from Ulwazi at the Nature Reserve on Tuesday, 21 November.
+The Ulwazi project was established in 1997 by Evelyn Koopman and a group of parents who were in need of a facility where cerebral palsy adults could receive physiotherapy and mental stimulation as well as recreational, occupational, socialising and speech therapy.

 Back at the Christo Pienaar Centre, the Friends provided a Christmas party for their Ulwazi guests and carers.

 The Ulwazi group presented the Friends with a beautiful thank-you card, illustrated with a mark from every person.

 The Friends extend a very big thank you to Bernard Derksen and Jorge Martins from Spar in Plattekloof, and to Neels Mostert of Francor Bakery, who very kindly donated towards the party.